 Domestic Violence Federal Crimes

-It is a Federal crime for a person to travel interstate, or leave or enter Indian country with the intent to injure, harass or intimidate and intimate partner when in the course of (or as a result of) the travel the abuser commits a violent crime that causes bodily injury.
+It is a Federal crime for a person to travel interstate, or leave or enter Indian country with the intent to kill, injure, harass or intimidate a spouse, dating partner or an intimate partner when in the course of (or as a result of) the travel, the person commits (or attempts to commit) a crime of violence against that spouse, dating partner, or intimate partner.
 The abuser must intend to commit the domestic violence at the time of travel.
 The definition of partner is broad and basically includes a person with whom the abuser has cohabited in an intimate relationship (including a current or former spouse) or a person who has a child in common with the abuser.

-It is also a Federal crime to cause an intimate partner to cross state lines, or leave or enter Indian country by force, coercion, duress, or fraud if the abuser intentionally inflicts bodily injury to the partner during, or as a result of, the conduct.
+It is also a Federal crime to cause a spouse, dating partner, or intimate partner to cross state lines, or leave or enter Indian country by force, coercion, duress, or fraud if the abuser intentionally inflicts bodily injury to the partner during, or as a result of, the conduct.

 It is a Federal crime to cross a state line with the intent to injure or harass any person if, during the course of or as a result of the travel, the traveler places the person or a member of the person's immediate family in reasonable fear of death or serious bodily injury.
 The definition of immediate family is broad and includes a spouse, parent, child, sibling and all household members related to the primary victim by blood or marriage.